 - Northland Utilities Ltd. also distributes electricity to Yellowknife, N’Dilo, Hay River, Sambaa K’e, Kakisa, Dory Point, Fort Providence, Wekweeti, Enterprise and K’at’lodeeche.

 - Because of long distances from populated areas to neighbouring provinces and territories, there are no transmission lines to enable the trade of electricity between NWT and other jurisdictions.

-- There are two regional electricity grids in NWT: the Snare Grid north of Great Slave Lake, and the Taltson Grid south of Great Slave Lake.
+- There are two regional electricity grids in NWT: the North Slave (Snare Grid) and South Slave (Taltson Grid) regions.
 Both grids are connected to NWT’s hydroelectric supply, but do not connect with each other.
 Additionally, there are 20 independent systems.